-Dual Credit: BSN 102 Ivy Tech Recommended: Intro to Business
+2 semesters, 2 credits Dual Credit: BSN 102 lvy Tech

+Recommended: Intro to Business

 Principles of Business Management focuses on the roles and responsibilities of managers as well as opportunities and challenges of ethically managing a business in the free enterprise system.
 Students will attain an understanding of management, team building, leadership, problem solving steps and processes that contribute to the achievement of organizational goals.
 The management of human and financial resources is emphasized.